zlogic/mendix-docs/content/en/docs/apidocs-mxsdk/apidocs/catalog/search-api.md

 ## Authentication and Access Rights

-Authentication for the Search API uses the following:
+To use the Catalog Search API, you need the following:

 * A personal access token (PAT)
 * A search term

+For more details on what can and cannot be provided in your search query, see the API Reference section below.

 ### Generating a PAT